-The Future High Streets Fund (FHSF) Substantial risk on the planning which is to be decided at Committee 22 August.
-Still (4 Aug) not heard what the reasons for likely recommendation for refusal are.
-NOM approved at full Council withdrawing delegated authority on cinema and market hall impeding decision making, progress and speed of delivery.
-Otherwise, everything going really well.
-DLUHC approved PAR.
-Transport (Queen St and NCN2) ready to start and DLUHC confirmed the lesser projects can start before the transformational ones without risk of funding.
+The Future High Streets Fund (FHSF) Substantial risk on the planning which is delayed due to lack of support from Officers at LPA.DLUHC approved PAR, however, original spend deadlines were confirmed as still effective (telephone 12 October) and an extension request for 30 September 2024 needs to be submitted.
+Transport (Queen St and NCN2) planned start March 2024.
 The FHSF project will see investment in the regeneration of Newton Abbot Market, a new 4 screen Cinema (planning decision target March 2023 now July 2023), together with improvements to Queen Street, the gateway to the Town from the Railway Station and part of the National Cycle Network 2.

-Halcyon Street car park Newton Abbot hotel is being explored and a revised rental offer has been proposed by Travelodge.
+Halcyon Street carpark Newton Abbot hotel is being explored but struggling on viability even with a revised rental offer from Travelodge.
 Leader supports principle of hotel there but only on right terms.
 Four options - 1.
 TDC build.
 2. Shielded lease.
 3. TDC fund Travelodge to build.
 4. Sale of site.

 Brunswick Street Health and Wellbeing Centre achieved planning and is through JR period.
 NHS proceeded off back of HoTs only and no conditional contract in place - therefore no automatic subsequent transaction.
 Chased NHS and no response.
+Had meeting with NHS advisors (26 September 2023) but NHS pulled out at last minute.
+Suggestions NHS will try to renegotiate price and transfer boundary.

 Bradley Lane planning has been delayed to end of Calendar year as issues and potential redesigns due to planning issues.
-If successful this BLRF grant assisted development will deliver c.90 dwellings (c.50% affordable) on brownfield land.
+If successful, this BLRF grant assisted development will deliver c.90 dwellings (c.50% affordable) on brownfield land.
+Update meeting with Lovel on 17 October 2023.